 - 3 tablespoons of sunflower oil

-If you’re using a roast, cut the meat to your desired cube size.
-Heat up the oil in an oversized pan and brown the beef.
+If you are using a roast, cut the meat into your desired cube sizes.
+Heat up the oil in a saucepan and brown the beef.
 Add in the onions.
-When they become transparent, add the garlic in first and then the chili pepper.
+When the onions are transparent, add the garlic and then the chili pepper.
 Stir well.
 Now add in the diced bell peppers, tomatoes and carrots.
 Stir again until all ingredients are thoroughly mixed together.

 Add the water and about one level teaspoon of salt, a pinch of paprika, and the ground cloves.
-Cover the pot.
+Cover the saucepan.

-After you’re goulash is cooked, add in the sour cream and cognac to the stew.
+Once done cooking, add the sour cream and cognac to the goulash.
 Dissolve the cornstarch in about 4–5 tablespoons of water.
-Add it to the goulash to thicken the sauce to your liking.
-Done!
+Add the starch to the goulash to thicken the sauce to your liking.

 (PHOTO: My three-year old granddaughter standing on a chair to help me prepare this meal for her Papa.
 She did a great job!)

 Original Bee Sting Cake Recipe

 This original Bee Sting Cake – Bienenstich in German is one of the classic traditional cake recipes in Germany.
 There are several ways of making this cake.
 The simple version is preparing sweet yeast dough with a caramelized almond topping (pictured on the left).
 In some regions of Germany this cake is also known as Butter Cake – Butterkuchen.
 A more advanced version of this cake has a filling with either a buttercream or a vanilla custard (pictured on the right).
 I chose to prepare the family recipe which is the simple version, but with a vanilla custard filling.
 The amount of dough in this recipe makes either one cake on a baking sheet size 11″ x 17″ or two cakes in round spring-forms 11 inches in diameter or square springforms 9.4 inches.